 This scholarship is in memory of Guy Clutton-Brock, Hero of Zimbabwe and graduate of Magdalene College

 The object of this scholarship scheme is to establish scholarships at postgraduate level in the University of Cambridge for the benefit of students from Zimbabwe as a permanent memorial to the late Guy Clutton Brock, Hero of Zimbabwe and graduate of Magdalene College.
-Subject to the availability of funds, we aim to have up to two Clutton-Brock Scholars in residence at any one time for:
+Subject to the availability of funds, we usually have one Clutton-Brock Scholar in residence at any one time either for:

-• a one-year graduate taught course, leading to a postgraduate qualification (usually the MPhil degree) and
+• a one-year graduate taught course, leading to a postgraduate qualification (usually the MPhil degree), or

 • a three-year course of research, leading to the PhD degree.

-The Scholarships are open to citizens of Zimbabwe, normally under the age of 35 and normally resident in Zimbabwe, who already have, or expect to obtain before 1 October 2016, a first class or high second class degree or its equivalent from a recognised University.
+The Scholarships are open to citizens of Zimbabwe, normally under the age of 35 and normally resident in Zimbabwe, who already have, or expect to obtain before 1 October of the year they take up the award, a first class or high second class degree or its equivalent from a recognised University.
 Preference will be given to students wishing to study subjects relevant to the development of Zimbabwe.

 • the University composition fee (home rate: PhD; overseas rate: MPhil);

 • a maintenance allowance for a single student; and

 • a contribution to a return economy airfare.